Joseph Fay (artist): Life and work

-He went to Paris in 1844, where he studied history painting with Paul Delaroche.
-After returning to Düsseldorf, he produced no major works.
+He went to Paris in 1844, where he studied history painting alongside two acquaintances from Düsseldorf, and became a pupil of Paul Delaroche with a particular emphasis on the study of painting history.
+Following his return to Düsseldorf, he produced no major works.

 In 1848, he became one of the co-founders of the progressive artists' association "Malkasten" (Paintbox).

-After the revolution of 1848, he focused on simple genre scenes and works inspired by literature, including a melodramatic episode from Faust by Goethe.
+After the revolution of 1848, Fay, like many other Düsseldorf artists, withdrew from politically charged history painting and mainly focused on simple genre scenes and works inspired by literature, including a melodramatic last scene from Faust by Goethe, Mephisto in the Dungeon (de: Mephisto im Kerker) which he also lithographed, and Italian motifs such as the Bathing Roman Women (de: die Badenden Römerinnen).
 Many of his paintings featured Italian motifs, and he became a regular visitor to Italy.
 The background landscapes in his works were often painted by August Weber.
 He occasionally worked as an interior designer, and took a few private students; notably Karl Ferdinand Wimar.